markdonachie/dynamocic.github.io/index.markdown

 {% include hours.md %}

-## Bikepacking and Camping Library

-We run a bikepacking and camping equipment library which is open to memberships.
-The archive and software is in development but feel free to drop us a message if you're interested in borrowing anything!
+## Board Of Directors Recruitment Info

+We are currently in the process of expanding our Board of Directors.
+Deadline for applications is 2nd of February 2025.

+For more info check out our [Recruitment Pack](/media/DynamoRecruitmentPack.pdf)

+Apply by filling in our [Application form](https://docs.google.com/forms/d/1c8b_FcFOuFhL6YBjSVyCKEEybb4rlLLAWsKuTzzayKk/preview?edit_requested=true/)

 ## Sales and Servicing

 To book in for a repair, email us at [hello@dynamocic.org](mailto:hello@dynamocic.org) or call the workshop on 07707962939

+## Bikepacking and Saddle Library

+We run a bikepacking and camping equipment library which is open to memberships (£50/year).
+The archive and software is in development but feel free to drop us a message if you're interested in borrowing anything!
+We have a selection of tents, panniers, matts, saddle bags and much more.
+We also have a selection of saddles to try if you're struggling with your current one!

+We have [a short survey](/survey) to help us find out what items you're interested to see in our equipment library.
+Please fill it in so we can expand our inventory with the most useful items!

 ## Our Objects